sharekey/meteor-vite/README.md

 })
 ```

-Now you can write your code from the `vite.ts` and `vite.server.ts` files.
+Now you can write your code from `entry-vite.ts`.
 The rest will be handled by Vite! ⚡️

 ## Example with Vue 3